September is American Boomer Wheels Month because …

 Now, in addition to keeping existing customers, the Volkswagen challenge is to rekindle old love affairs with under-appreciated and disillusioned Boomers.
 It won’t be easy.

-They may still have warm feelings way down deep but – after all these years of neglect – it will take skilled and honest matchmakers to get them and VW back together.
+They may still have warm feelings way down deep but – after all these years of neglect – it will take honest matchmakers to get them and VW back together.
+We’re ready to help.

 It’s a long, cold road back: failure to engage Boomers will only make it longer and colder.